simetnicbr/simet-ma/simet-api/API.md

   For safety, security and resilience reasons, software/firmware auto update tasks must be completely independent of the lmap core.

+### LMAP MA CAPABILITIES:

+  The MA must announce these tags in its capabilities to the SIMET2
+  controller:

+  - system-ipv4-capable -- system has IPv4 enabled in its IP stack
+  - system-ipv6-capable -- system has IPv6 enabled in its IP stack
+  - simet.nic.br_engine-name:< registered simet engine id >
+  - simet.nic.br_engine-version:< simet engine version >

+  All hardcoded and default tasks must have their "name", "version" and "program" fields set to meaningful values.
+They are _not_ to be considered optional on SIMET2 MAs.

+  IPv6 support is mandatory.

+  Non-registered SIMET engines are not allowed to connect to the SIMET2 production servers.

+## LMAP runner API

+  Please refer to simet-lmapd documentation for the conventions used by simet-lmapd when it is running a program (task).

+  Basically, only JSON is used (not XML), and tasks must output their results in the same format as ietf-lmap-report::result:table, to be merged into a single report by "lmapctl report".
+There is a convention for status exit codes as well, which should be followed when possible.

+### SIMET LMAP task tags

+  There are a few SIMET2 tags that should be set on the hardcoded and default tasks.

+  - simet-engine:< registered simet engine id >
+  - task-version:< version of the program/package that executes the task >
+    (this is usually the same as the SIMET engine version)
+  - task-program:< name of the program that is executed by the task >
+  - exit-status-urn:< URN identifying the exit status table >
+  - simet.nic.br-test:<tag>  --  causes a report to be destroyed upon reception by the SIMET2 production LMAP collectors.
+Used to aid development and testing on instrumented development collectors.

+  MAs running development code must set the tag "simet.nic.br-test:devel" on all tasks, unless they belong to NIC.br public IP address space (for which such tag is enforced by the collectors themselves).

 ## Locks (misc)